Challenges in first weeks of school in D.C.: Testing, quarantining and contact tracing

 Charter schools can opt into the District’s Department of Health’s contact tracing program, or implement one of their own.
 KIPP DC — the city’s largest charter network with more than 7,000 students — has six contact tracers, according to spokesman Adam Rupe.

-Based on guidelines by the Centers of Disease Control and Prevention, if a student is properly masked and at least three feet from an infected classmate who was also masked, they are not considered a close contact and do not need to quarantine.
+Based on guidelines by the Centers for Disease Control and Prevention, if a student is properly masked and at least three feet from an infected classmate who was also masked, they are not considered a close contact and do not need to quarantine.
 Unmasked people, or those who are within three feet of someone with the virus, need to quarantine only if they were near that person for at least 15 minutes.

 School officials have said the guidelines could mean that fewer students may be sent home.
 Still, some classrooms in the District have been quarantined.